 In addition to symbols I've already mentioned (the conch, face paint, and the sow), the signal fire, the beastie, the spears, and the island itself seem to carry symbolic significance.
 You can already see how a number of themes can be gleaned from Golding's story.

 A book club discussion can benefit from using these three easy steps to discuss a novel.
 If you'd like tips on how to start your own online book club, check out this post.
-If you'd like to join my upcoming online book club discussing The Marcella II in The Pohler Bear Lounge, please sign up on this form.
-It will take place during the week of July 28th.
-If you don't already own a digital copy of the book, I'll gift you one through the sign-up form.
+You can also join my Facebook group to discuss my books in The Pohler Bear Lounge.

 So there you have it.
 I hope this information will enrich your reading experience!